szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/readme.md

 - **Shadow Leap**: A much weaker Shadowstep-style teleport that grants minor benefits for 1 round, does not break invisibility, and can be used once per turn.
 Unlike normal Shadowstep, it can be interrupted by damage and uses your action per round.
 - **Shadow Illusion**: Available through Shadow Call from level 3.
 It discombobulates enemies through illusions, causing various mind-affecting and other effects if they fail their saving throws.
 Its effectiveness and area of effect both improve with level.
 It bypasses magic resistance and dispelling effects, but does not fool creatures that see through illusions or creatures with Intelligence 18 or higher.
 This is available through the Shadow Call ability.
 - **Summon Shadow**: You get this ability at level 4.
 It summons an invisible undead shadow to fight at your side, starting as a humble shadow and growing into more powerful and dangerous creatures as you level up.
 It can be summoned once per day for 8 hours.
 It regenerates slowly, faster while invisible, cannot be blinded, cannot be turned or destroyed by banishment effects, and has the usual immunities of a spectral undead being.
 It also resists damage and can temporarily drain Strength from victims that fail a Save vs. Death.
 It evolves from Shadow at levels 4-11, to Greater Shadow at levels 12-19, Shadowlord at levels 20-27, and Greater Shadowlord from level 28 onward.
 Its Hit Dice are always 1 lower than the shadowdancer's, up to a maximum of 27 HD.
-- **Shadow Evade**: You get this at level 5, then again at levels 10 and 15.
+- **Shadow Evade**: You get three uses of this at level 10.
 It is essentially a much weaker Shadow Form: +4 AC, +2 Saving Throws, +15% damage reduction, and invisibility for 5 rounds.
-Each additional daily use improves the damage resistance by 5%, to a maximum of 25%.
+Damage resistance increases by 5% at levels 15 and 20.
 It also grants immunity to Shadow Fireball and Delayed Blast Shadow Fireball cast through Shadow Call.
 - **Shadow Call**: Similar to the abilities in NWN, this lets the shadowdancer cast a small selection of semi-real spells at half the shadowdancer's level where applicable.
 You get one use at level 3, with further uses at levels 6, 12, and 18.
   - At level 3, may cast Shadow Illusion and Sleep.
   - At level 6, adds Invisibility, Magic Missile, and Blindness.